S1coder-18/EpamDemo/README.md

 # EpamDemo
-Just creating fir demo ,this is important for learing purpose .
+Just creating fir demo ,this is important for learning purpose . clear